IngmarEckhardt/simple_date_time/README.md

 ## Overview

 The `time.h` header file in C provides declarations for various functions and structures related to time manipulation.
 It includes functions for obtaining processor time, converting between different time representations, and formatting time values as strings.
-It handles the time as a uint32_t counting the second from midnight 1.1.2000 (Year 2k Epoche).
+It handles the time as a uint32_t counting the seconds from midnight 1.1.2000 (Year 2k Epoche).
 This library works for timestamps until the 2068.
 (Year 2038 + 30 years)

 The `mcuClock.h` header file in C provides declarations for functions to manage a volatile uint32_t systemTime with atomic read and write operations and is meant to work together with the time management.